Semen Semenchenko: Before the National Guard

 On the morning May 23, 2014 the battalion fell into an ambush of Russian terrorists in the village of Karlivka Mariyinsky district.
 Part of militaries managed to escape the entrapment and reach a checkpoint of the Ukrainian militaries close to the town of Krasnoarmiysk.
 5 people were killed.
 As a result of fights almost half of all the combatants had got wounds of varying severity.
-During the fight at least 15 terrorists were destroyed.
+During the fight at least 15 separatists were killed.
 The Donbas battalion lost 5 militaries, 7 were wounded.

 End of May on the basis of the 1st company of the Donbas battalion which had already grown the Special Purpose Battalion of the National Guard Reservists was formed.
 Semenchenko became a commander and was awarded a captain of the reserve of the National Guard of Ukraine.

 Being a part of the National Guard

 At the beginning of June 2014 newly formed reserve battalion of the National Guard of Ukraine had a training and operational coordination on the training range of the National Guard of Ukraine near the village of Novi Petrivtsi, Vyshhorod Raion, Кyiv Oblast.
 Among 630 soldiers of the Donbas battalion 460 were selected to the National Guard; all the rest became a part of the 24th Battalion of Territorial Defence Aidar of the Armed Forces of Ukraine.

-On June 29 Semenchenko came to Kyiv requesting to stop a cease-fire regime and to introduce a martial law.
+On June 29, Semenchenko came to Kyiv requesting to stop a cease-fire regime and to introduce a martial law.
 He led a demonstration near the Presidential Administration and had a word on the stage of Maidan.

 July 2014

-On July 4, 2014 the battalion soldiers led by Semenchenko being a part of АТO forces took part in a liberation operation of Mykolayivka, the Donetsk region.
+On July 4, the battalion soldiers led by Semenchenko being a part of АТO forces took part in a liberation operation of Mykolayivka, the Donetsk region.

-On July 5, 2014 the intelligence company of the battalion led by Semenchenko took part in a liberation operation of Kostiantynivka, the Donetsk region.
+On July 5, the intelligence company of the battalion led by Semenchenko took part in a liberation operation of Kostiantynivka, the Donetsk region.

-On July 6, 2014 the battalion soldiers led by Semenchenko together with other units of ATO forces used a reconnaissance in force near the village of Karlivka close to Donetsk to find out fire positions of terrorists.
+On July 6, the battalion soldiers led by Semenchenko together with other units of ATO forces used a reconnaissance in force near the village of Karlivka close to Donetsk to find out fire positions of terrorists.
 As a result of the operation terrorists were destroyed by a large-caliber artillery and multiple rocket launchers Grad.
 The terrorists of so-called Sever battalion who left their positions near Donetsk airport suffered some losses.

 The battalion soldiers located in Artemivsk and led by Semenchenko are taking active actions to liberate the city from terrorists, night attacks of terrorists are repelled, checkpoints in the city and beyond its boundaries are being built and the operations to clear the territory are being prepared.
 The battalion units provide patrolling of the adjacent areas to Artemivsk and Horlivka.

-On July 8, 2014 one more company of the Donbas battalion arrived to the ATO area the Donetsk region.
+On July 8, one more company of the Donbas battalion arrived to the ATO area the Donetsk region.